Gravity (Fred Frith album): Recording

-Gravity was the first of a series of projects Frith did for The Residents's record label Ralph Records.
-He had recorded with The Residents in the late 1970s and early 1980s, and appeared on several of their albums.
+Gravity was the first of a series of projects Frith would record for the Residents' label Ralph Records.
+He had recorded with the Residents in the late 1970s and early 1980s, and appeared on several of their albums.

-Frith used two backing bands for Gravity, Swedish Rock in Opposition group Samla Mammas Manna and United States progressive rock group The Muffins.
-He recorded side one of the LP record with Samla Mammas Manna at Norrgården Nyvla in Uppsala, Sweden, with additional recording at Sunrise Studios, Kirchberg, Switzerland in August 1979.
-Side two of the LP was recorded with The Muffins at Catch-a-Buzz Studio in Rockville, Maryland, United States in November 1979, with additional recording at Sunrise Studios in Switzerland in January 1980.
-Frith recorded two additional tracks with The Muffins, "Vanity, Vanity" and "Dancing in Sunrise, Switzerland", but they were omitted from the album due to space constraints.
-They appeared later on The Muffins's 1985 album, Open City.
+Frith used two backing bands for Gravity, Swedish Rock in Opposition group Samla Mammas Manna and American progressive rock group the Muffins.
+He recorded side one of the LP record with Samla Mammas Manna at Norrgården Nyvla in Uppsala, Sweden, with additional recording at Sunrise Studios in Kirchberg, Switzerland in August 1979.
+Side two of the LP was recorded with the Muffins at Catch-a-Buzz Studio in Rockville, Maryland, in November 1979, with additional recording at Sunrise in January 1980.
+Frith recorded two additional tracks with the Muffins, "Vanity, Vanity" and "Dancing in Sunrise, Switzerland", but they were omitted from the album due to space constraints.
+They appeared later on the Muffins's 1985 album Open City.

 Many of the tracks on Gravity consist of melodic lines woven into complex rhythmic structures taken from different folk music cultures.
 The time signatures are not the standard 3/4 or 4/4, but more complex signatures like 15/8.
 Frith described in an interview how he arrived in Uppsala with his carefully written music sheets, only to find that Samla Mammas Manna could not read music.
 But when he played the music to them, he was "stunned by their ability to hear the details, especially the rhythmic details, that I had written."

 In 1980 Ralph Records also released a single from the album, "Dancing in the Street" b/w "What a Dilemma".